k-nem/slounik-beta/README.md

 ### Extended token types
 In the current implementation the databased remains unmodified as it is assembled in https://github.com/k-nem/BelGrammarDB.
 In addition to the lexical tokens present in the dictionary database, it is possible to approximate some other token types, as defined either in static lists or with regular expressions (see below).
 This option is enabled by default and can be disabled by passing `extended = False` flag in annotation functions.
 The classification rules can be requested from `slounik.tokenCategories` dictionary (all keys except `word` & `sentenceEnd`).

 **Note**: Tokenization RegEx patterns use lookarounds, while token classification does not need the context because it is applied to already tokenized strings.
-Tokenizer also has more expressions than this classification, though they largely overlap, because it extracts some token types that are later remain unclassified (`UPOS = X`).
+Tokenizer also has more expressions than this classification, though they largely overlap, because it extracts some token types that later remain unclassified (`UPOS = X`).

 |Group|Category|Detection|Definition|Examples|`UPOS` value|`FEATS` value|
 |:-|:-|:-|:-|:-|:-|:-|